Batroun: Etymology

-Demography

-The people of Batroun are mainly Maronite, Melkite, and Greek Orthodox Christians.
-Batroun is a Roman Catholic (Latin rite) Titular See.

 History

-Batroun is likely the "Batruna" mentioned in the Amarna letters dating to the 14th century B.C.
+Batroun is likely the "Batruna" mentioned in the Amarna letters (EA 078, EA 079, EA 081, EA 087, EA 088, EA 090, EA 093, EA 095, EA 124, EA 129), dating to the 14th century B.C.
 Batroun was mentioned by the ancient geographers Strabo, Pliny, Ptolemy, Stephanus of Byzantium, and Hierocles.
 Theophanes the Confessor called the city "Bostrys."

 The Phoenicians founded Batroun on the southern side of the promontory called in classical antiquity Theoprosopon and during the Byzantine Empire, Cape Lithoprosopon.
-Batroun is said to have been founded by Ithobaal I (Ethbaal), king of Tyre, whose daughter Jezabel (897–866 B.C.) married Ahab.
+Batroun is said to have been founded by Ithobaal I (Ethbaal), king of Tyre (whose daughter Jezabel married Ahab).

 The city was under Roman rule to Phoenice Province, and later after the region was Christianized became a suffragan of the Patriarch of Antioch.